Health Insurance Rate Watch Project

 Far too often, insurers simply pass those costs along to us in the form of higher premiums.

 So OSPIRG pushes back to make sure health insurance companies do more to cut waste before they raise premiums.
-By carefully scrutinizing rate hike proposals for things like administrative bloat, we’ve already helped cut over 150 million dollars from proposed rate increases in Oregon.
+Close scrutiny of rate hike proposals already helped cut over 179 million dollars from health insurance premiums in Oregon.
 Now we want to make sure that insurers do even more to bring down costs: by focusing on keeping patients healthy instead of only paying for treatments once they get sick; actively negotiating for better deals from hospitals; and doing more to cut waste.

 Unfortunately, some health insurance companies are spending millions to maintain their influence in Salem.
 But when we’ve brought public pressure to bear on unjustified rate increases, we’ve seen results, so join us!